Amollo1/NorthPeak-Retail-Profitability/README.md

 | Re-price "Tables" to category-average margin | 34,779,370 |
 | **Total (directional, upper-bound estimate)** | **≈ 60,744,474** |

-*(All estimates assume no volume response to reduced discounting — treated as an upper bound, not a guaranteed forecast.
+*(All estimates assume no volume response to reduced discounting, treated as an upper bound, not a guaranteed forecast.
 See the Business Recommendations report for the full methodology and caveats.)*

 ---